-Welcome to King West area condos, one of the trendiest and fashionable condo neighbourhoods in Toronto.
-This destination is not just for King West condo residents but attracts visitors from all over the city.
+Welcome to King West condos, one of the trendiest and fashionable condo neighbourhoods in Toronto.
+This destination is not just for King West condos residents but attracts visitors from all over the city.
 The upscale businesses and posh bars and clubs cater to the crowd with the energy to stay out all night.

 The neighbourhood extends beyond King Street itself, from University to Dovercourt and Adelaide to Front.
 King West offers an array of entertainment venues for all individuals, including specialized theatres, outdoor swimming pools, and off-leash dog areas.

-Transportation is made easy for residents with various options such as the King streetcar, the 121 Fort York-Esplanade Bus, and bike lanes situated along Adelaide and Richmond.
+Transportation is made easy for King West condos residents with various options such as the King streetcar, the 121 Fort York-Esplanade Bus, and bike lanes situated along Adelaide and Richmond.
 For drivers, the Gardiner Expressway is just a few minutes away and offers connections to the 427 to the west and the Don Valley Parkway to the East.

-If you’re a movie enthusiast, you’ll love living in King West.
+If you’re a movie enthusiast, you’ll love living in King West condos.
 The neighbourhood boasts the TIFF Bell Lightbox, which screens international and independent films year-round and becomes even busier during the annual Toronto International Film Festival each September.
 The Cinema Tower and the Festival Tower are ideal for movie fans, with the latter situated directly above the TIFF Bell Lightbox, offering residents free movie passes and special pricing and perks during the film festival.

 You've got King West questions, I've got King West answers.

 There are a large number of low, mid and high-rise condos for sale or rent in King West, which include: